germanstack/github-guide/README.md

 - A team is also a repo typically like this: https://germanstack/german-team-1.
 - A team is completely independent to think on its own but sticking to the rule of a challenge
 - A team's project will be grouped into folders e.g. `germanstack/german-team-1/todo-app`
+- It is expected by all team members to fork their team repo and have a clone on their local machine.
-- A team's disucssion will be done with the team discussion board created for you.
-It is also expected all planning of team project is done via Github.
+- A team's discussion will be done with the team discussion board created for you.
+It is also expected all planning of team projects is done via Github.
 - A team can have other communication channels such as `slack channels` that will also be created for you.
 And any other channel best suit for all team members
 - A team (i.e. repo) will be archived at the end of a cohort
 - Forking another team's repo is highly discouraged.
 We encourage collaboration will also discourage copying someone's effort and taking credits for it.